 Final approval of a site plan shall not be granted until such time as all conditions of the approval have been met; until all fees have been paid in full and until a final Mylar Site Plan as approved by the Planning Board has been signed by the Planning Board and recorded at the Rockingham County Registry of Deeds.
 No building permit(s) shall be issued prior to the granting of final approval by the Board.
 (Amended 9/1/98)

-Section V - When Site Plan or Use Change Review is Required (Amended 2/5/96)
+Section V - Site Plan Requirements (Amended 4/16/19)